A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Single-shot Global Localization: Place Recognition and Pose Estimation

-Some following methods are designed to improve the discriminability and invariance of the original scan context~\cite{wang2020intensity, li2021ssc, SCI2019, wang2020lidar, xu2021disco}.
-For example, Wang \emph{et~al.}~\cite{wang2020intensity} utilize the maximum intensity within each bin as the descriptor.
-Li \emph{et~al.}~\cite{li2021ssc} introduce the semantic labels of the point clouds.
-Researchers also extract deep learning-based features from scan context for better performance~\cite{SCI2019, xu2021disco}.
+Some following methods are designed to improve the discriminability and invariance of the original scan context~\cite{wang2020intensity,li2021ssc,SCI2019,wang2020lidar,xu2021disco,zhou2022ndd}.
+For example, Li \emph{et~al.}~\cite{li2021ssc} introduce the semantic labels of the point clouds.
 Besides feature extraction, other methods improve the efficiency of the similarity calculation process by taking advantage of the circular cross-correlation property in scan context representation.
-Wang \emph{et~al.}~\cite{wang2020lidar} utilized Fourier transform to estimate the translation shift along the azimuth-related axis.
-Xu \emph{et~al.}~\cite{xu2021disco} proposed a differentiable phase correlation method based on Fourier transform to make the place recognition and pose estimation (rotation) trained in an end-to-end manner.
+Wang \emph{et~al.}~\cite{wang2020lidar} utilize the Fourier transform to estimate the translation shift along the azimuth-related axis.
+Xu \emph{et~al.}~\cite{xu2021disco} propose the DiSCO, a differentiable scan context method that trains the place recognition (position) and pose estimation (orientation) in an end-to-end manner.
+Figure~\ref{fig:disco} shows the pipeline and representations of DiSCO for global localization.

-Different from the scan context family that projects 3D point clouds into 2D polar bird's-eye view (BEV) images, some methods transform point clouds into range images based on a spherical projection model.
-OREOS~\cite{schaupp2019oreos} utilizes a convolutional neural network to extract features on the range images and generates two vectors for place recognition and azimuth estimation simultaneously.
-OverlapNet~\cite{chen2021overlapnet} estimates the overlap between two range images by calculating all possible differences for each pixel and calculating the azimuth taking advantage of the circular cross-correlation.
-An improved version, OverlapTransformer~\cite{ma2022overlaptransformer} is also proposed with a rotation-invariant representation and faster inference.
-The advantage of OverlapTransformer is the missing ability to provide yaw angle estimation.
-It is worth mentioning that the OverlapNet family uses the overlap of range images for loss function construction, which is different from the location-based loss in other learning-based methods, like contrastive loss in~\cite{yin2017efficient}, triplet and quadruplet loss in~\cite{uy2018pointnetvlad}.